maxhollmann/rails_api_explorer/README.md

       end
     end

+Then mount it in your `routes.rb`:

+    mount ApiExplorer::Engine => '/api/explore', as: 'api_explorer'

 If you don't want the public to access the explorer, you can provide a lambda that will be executed in the `before_filter` of the controller:

     ApiExplorer.auth = lambda do |ctrl|
       authenticate_user!
       current_user.admin? or redirect_to main_app.root_path
     end

+The explorer is rendered within your application layout and uses bootstrap 3 classes, so it's prettier if you have that included.
+Bootstrap is optional, but it requires jQuery.

 ## Contributing